foldright/cffu/README.md

 > \# Complete runnable demo code can be found at [`AllTupleOfDemo.java`](cffu-core/src/test/java/io/foldright/demo/AllTupleOfDemo.java).

-### 2.2 Support for Setting Default Business Thread Pool and Encapsulation Carrying
+### 2.2 support for setting default business thread pool and encapsulation carrying

 The default thread pool used by `CompletableFuture` async execution (i.e., `*Async` methods) is `ForkJoinPool.commonPool()`; using this default thread pool in business is very dangerous❗

-- `ForkJoinPool.commonPool()` has about as many threads as CPUs, suitable for executing CPU-intensive tasks; for business logic, there are often many waiting operations (such as network `IO`, blocking waits) that are not CPU-intensive, leading to low business processing capabilities 🐌
+- `ForkJoinPool.commonPool()` has about as many threads as CPUs, suitable for executing CPU-intensive tasks;
+  for business logic, there are often many waiting operations (such as network `IO`, blocking waits) that are not CPU-intensive, leading to low business processing capabilities 🐌
 - `ForkJoinPool` uses unbounded queues; during high traffic, tasks will accumulate, causing memory exhaustion and service crashes 🚨
   For more information about this problem and its causes, see [this article](https://juejin.cn/post/7476755577193824295)

-The result is that in business logic, when calling `CompletableFuture`'s `*Async` methods, you almost always need to repeatedly pass in a specified business thread pool; this makes using `CompletableFuture` cumbersome and error-prone 🤯❌
+The result is that in business logic, when calling `CompletableFuture`'s `*Async` methods, you almost always need to repeatedly pass in a specified business thread pool;
+this makes using `CompletableFuture` cumbersome and error-prone 🤯❌

-Additionally, when lower-level operations call back to business logic (such as `RPC` callbacks), it's not appropriate or convenient to provide a thread pool for the business; using `Cffu` to encapsulate and carry the business thread pool specified by upper-level business is both convenient, reasonable, and safe.
+Additionally, when under-layer operations call back to business logic (such as `RPC` callbacks), it's not appropriate or convenient to provide a thread pool for the business;
+using `Cffu` to encapsulate and carry the business thread pool specified by upper-level business is both convenient, reasonable, and safe.
 For more information about this usage scenario, see [CompletableFuture Principles and Practice - 4.2.3 Asynchronous RPC Calls Should Not Block IO Thread Pools](https://juejin.cn/post/7098727514725416967#heading-25)

 Example code: